protontypes/open-sustainable-technology/README.md

 ### Air

-- [CMAQ](https://github.com/USEPA/CMAQ) - Code base for the U.S. EPAs Community Multiscale Air Quality Model.
+- [CMAQ](https://github.com/USEPA/CMAQ) - Code base for the U.S. EPA's Community Multiscale Air Quality Model.
 - [AMET](https://github.com/USEPA/AMET) - A suite of software designed to facilitate the analysis and evaluation of predictions from meteorological and air quality models.
 - [MLAir](https://gitlab.version.fz-juelich.de/toar/mlair) - Machine Learning on Air data is an environment that simplifies and accelerates the creation of new machine learning models for the analysis and forecasting of meteorological and air quality time-series.
 - [shoot-i-smoke](https://github.com/amaurymartiny/shoot-i-smoke) - See your city's air pollution measured in daily cigarettes.